DFHack/dfhack/docs/Plugins.rst

 pregnancies toward the new population cap.
 It can still go over, but only in the case of multiple births.

-`petcapRemover`
+Usage:

- cause pregnancies now and schedule the next check `petcapRemover every n` set how often in ticks the plugin checks for possible pregnancies `petcapRemover cap n` set the new cap to n. if n = 0, no cap
+:petcapRemover:             cause pregnancies now and schedule the next check
+:petcapRemover every n:     set how often in ticks the plugin checks for possible pregnancies
+:petcapRemover cap n:       set the new cap to n. if n = 0, no cap
-`petcapRemover pregtime n`
- sets the pregnancy duration to n ticks. natural pregnancies are 300000 ticks for the current race and 200000 for everyone else
+:petcapRemover pregtime n:  sets the pregnancy duration to n ticks. natural pregnancies are
+                            300000 ticks for the current race and 200000 for everyone else

+.. _plugins/tweak:

 tweak
 =====